As 75-80% of tsunamis are related to a submarine earthquake, let’s have a look at the latter first.

 A tsunami is a large-scale, short-duration disturbance of the free water surface usually generated by crustal movements of the earth.
 Such movements can be generated by earthquakes and by volcanic eruptions inducing submarine landslides.
 This was intuitively understood by Thucydides (History of the Peloponnesian war, 3, 89).
 Other generating factors can be coastal landslides from the shore into the sea (ca. 10% of tsunamis), submarine volcano eruptions or explosions (ca. 5% of tsunamis), high-density pyroclastic flows, glacier calvings, and even meteorite impacts.
 Note that an earthquake does not generate a large tsunami by itself because the vibrations of the earth are of a frequency (say 0.1 Hz) unable to move a large body of water like a sea, but it can generate an onshore or a submarine vertical landslide, which may generate a tsunami if it is large enough and sudden enough.
 For this reason, the formal relationship between the intensity of a tsunami and the intensity of its generating earthquake is rather loose, i.e. a strong earthquake may generate only a small tsunami and vice-versa.

-You can make your own small-scale modelling just by throwing a small or a large stone in still water!
+You can make your own small-scale modelling just by throwing a stone in still water!

 Obviously, this huge volume of water must flow back to the sea, inducing further damage, depending on the inland slope.